halmanza/taskflask/README.md

 # simple  task
-<p>A simple task creater that has CRUD functionality.
+<p>A simple task creator that has CRUD functionality.
 Built using Flask microframework.</p>